Departure: 9:00 a.m.

 Will there be a locker for me to store my belongings?

 Yes, there are lockers on site.

 You will raft for 2.5 hours.

-Can I go rafting if I can’t swim?
+Can I go rafting if I am not able to swim?

 White-water rafting contains certain risks.
 You need to have a least a basic level of swimming proficiency to go on the rafting trip.